 What is a Table Tennis Forehand Push?

-The table tennis push technique is a good shot for handling offensive strokes.
-Because you could use it to alter how fast the ball moves in an exchange.
-It is also an excellent means of returning the ball at a very low height.
+You could use it to alter how fast the ball moves in an exchange.
+It is also an excellent means of returning the ball at a shallow height.

 When should You Play a Forehand Push?